Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 === QMix
 ...

-= Objectives
-== Research Questions
+= Research Questions
 The main research question of this thesis is
-- How does the performance of a given algorithm change when unknown elements are introduced into the environment
+- How does the performance of a given algorithm change when unknown elements are introduced into the environment this question can be further divided into sub-questions:
   - What metrics can effectively quantify the algorithm robustness to novel elements ?
   - Can existing adaptation mechanisms mitigate the impact of unknown elements on algorithm performance ?

-Additional questions include:
   - How does the introduction of previously unseen environmental elements affect the convergence speed of Multi-Agent Reinforcement Learning (MARL) algorithms that use the CTDE method in cooperative tasks?
   - Can pre-trained policies adapt without retraining when facing unseen elements?
-- Can MARL policies trained in a fully known environment generalize to environments with partially unknown dynamics without retraining?
   - Does incorporating a lift/lever mechanism as an unknown dynamic element lead to measurable differences in agent behavior compared to the baseline LLE environment?
   - Can agents adapt to unknown elements faster if the algorithm employs centralized training with decentralized execution (CTDE) versus fully independent learning?

-== Evaluation method
+= Evaluation method
-The evaluation method will separated into x parts:
+The evaluation method will separated into 2 parts:
+== Result comparison
 === Same model, different environment
 The first part of the evaluation will consist of evaluating the performance of the algorithms on map of similar difficulty as the original LLE map, but with the addition of the lift and lever.
 The goal is to observe how the algorithms perform in this new environment and whether they can adapt to the new element.